nais/doc/docs/security/auth/concepts/tokens.md

         - The given user is a direct member of the group.
         - The group is [assigned to the client](../azure-ad/configuration.md#groups).
 - `idtyp` (**identity type**)
-    - This is a special claim used to determine whether a token is a machine-to-machine token or a user/on-behalf-of token.
+    - This is a special claim used to determine whether a token is a [machine-to-machine](../azure-ad/usage.md#oauth-20-client-credentials-grant) (app-only) token or a user/[on-behalf-of](../azure-ad/usage.md#oauth-20-on-behalf-of-grant) token.
-    - The claim currently only appears in machine-to-machine tokens (from the [client credentials flow](../azure-ad/usage.md#oauth-20-client-credentials-grant)) with the value `app`.
+    - The claim currently only appears in machine-to-machine tokens.
+The value of the claim is `app`.
-    - In short: if the `idtyp` claim exists and it the value `app`, then it is a machine-to-machine (app-only) token.
-Otherwise, it is a user or [on-behalf-of](../azure-ad/usage.md#oauth-20-on-behalf-of-grant) token.
+    - In short: if the `idtyp` claim exists and it has the value `app`, then it is a machine-to-machine token.
+Otherwise, it is a user/on-behalf-of token.
 - [Extra NAV-specific claims](../azure-ad/configuration.md#extra) that can be added to tokens for your client.

 See <https://learn.microsoft.com/en-us/azure/active-directory/develop/access-token-claims-reference> for a complete list of claims.